Collateral Types for Commercial Industrial Loans

 References in the Exhibit A of the UCC-1:

-Specific and General Equipment as Collateral:
+Specific Equipment as Collateral:

 References in the Loan Agreement (Defined Terms & D):